Home » Instant Pot » Instant Pot Farro

 How To Make Instant Pot Farro

-I’ve tested and retested to come up perfect farro every time.
-When cooking farro, I used a strainer for ease, but it’s not necessary.
+I’ve tested and retested to come up with the perfect farro every time.
+When cooking farro, I use a strainer for ease, but it’s not necessary.

 • With strainer: Use 7 cups of water (takes 10 min to come to pressure).